 Heroku’s Waza (技), the Japanese word for art and technique, is an immersive one-day developer experience focused on craft.
 The event features both technical & non-technical sessions in an environment designed for collaboration and inspiration (plus very cool added happenings in music, art, and technology.)
 Continue reading

-One of the cool features we went over in the Spring ’13 Developer Preview webinar was Connect in Apex.
+One of the cool features we went over in the Spring ’13 Developer Preview webinar was Chatter in Apex.
 Connect in Apex, also known as the Connect API, exposes Chatter API resources as objects in Apex to build native custom Chatter integrations on Force.com.
-Connect in Apex extends current functionality of accessing Chatter data using Apex, and exposes Chatter data in a simpler way.
+Chatter in Apex extends current functionality of accessing Chatter data using Apex, and exposes Chatter data in a simpler way.
 Check out this post to see how to get started building your own customizable feed.
 Continue reading